fleet-actions/ec2-runner-pool-manager/docs/getting-started/quickstart.md

 # QuickStart :zap:

-Okay, you've done the [prerequisites](./prerequisites.md).
-We will try to do a basic workflow like so :arrow_down:
+Once you've completed the [Prerequisites](./prerequisites.md), you can set up a basic workflow as illustrated below:

 ![Sample-Workflow](../assets/sample-workflow-light.png)

+For details on fine-tuning timeouts and other settings, please refer to the [Advanced Configuration](advanced-configuration.md) guide.

 ## Let's get started! (follow in order)